MUN Colloquium 2018

 There are many other contexts, however, where improvisation would be disrespectful.
 Some contexts require strictly accurate performance of appropriate repertoire that is not shared outside of appropriate contexts.
 The “freedom” of humans is complicated by the recognition that songs in some Indigenous nations are received via dreams, visions, or non-human relations, and the rights to songs may be given through inheritance, gift-giving or some other interpersonal relationship.
 There are protocols for such things as the use of certain instruments, or the proper ways of sharing repertoire, even in fluid traditions such as powwow.
 These protocols present challenges for cross-cultural collaboration.
 In Indigenous contexts, song knowledge usually carries responsibilities.
 As Russell Wallace indicates, there is a responsibility to the song itself: “I, as a traditional singer, need to know that the music I share will not be used to sell beer or put into any other context that might bring harm to the songs” (Russell Wallace, Salish, 2017).
 The implications of these relational obligations for intercultural projects or even pedagogical workshops for culturally diverse participants are complex.
 There is also a long history of appropriation, most famously the mass marketing and global use of such instruments as didgeridoo and djembe, or the compilation of Aboriginal (and other ethnic) “samples” that are marketed to the film industry in particular.
 Every First Nation has protocols that relate to song and performance rights.
 Both within and beyond Indigenous communities, however, there are many debates about these issues.

-The event will focus on the complex relationship of individual freedom and social responsibility in the context of Indigenous artistic practice and collaboration.
-Speakers and workshop leaders will address such questions as: To what extent and in what ways do they draw upon traditional elements when they improvise?
+The event focused on the complex relationship of individual freedom and social responsibility in the context of Indigenous artistic practice and collaboration.
+Speakers and workshop leaders during the colloquium addressed such questions as: To what extent and in what ways do they draw upon traditional elements when they improvise?
 How do Indigenous protocols play a role in their practice?
 How do inter-Indigenous exchanges work best?
 What are the challenges and synergies of intercultural (Indigenous/non-Indigenous) performance?

 Contact: Ellen Waterman at [email protected] or Beverley Diamond [email protected].